fhirfactory/pegacorn-communicate-matrix-react-sdk/README.md

 `yarn --version` shows a version from the 1.x series.

 `matrix-react-sdk` depends on `matrix-js-sdk`.
-To make use of changes in the latter and to ensure tests run against the develop branch of `matrix-js-sdk`, you should set up `matrix-js-sdk`:
+To make use of changes in the later and to ensure tests run against the develop branch of `matrix-js-sdk`, you should set up `matrix-js-sdk`:

 ```bash